 Quintin’s Tea Emporium—Virginia Beach

 The focus at Quintin’s Tea is sampling and selling the finest loose leaf teas available at reasonable prices.
-There are more than 150 teas in the Virginia Beach store, and they recently opened a second smaller store in Norfolk.
-Both locations have a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
+There are more than 150 teas in the Virginia Beach store, a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
 They have all the items one would need to have a proper tea at home, like Demerara sugar, Clotted Cream, and Lemon Curd.
 Visitors can also purchase biscuits, wafers, and shortbread to eat with their tea.

 Discover Teas in Williamsburg avoids using sweeteners, preservatives, or artificial flavors in their teas, resulting in high-quality, fresh tea blends.
 The staff at Discover Teas are passionate about sharing their knowledge of fine teas with customers, both online and in-store.
 They sell hand-picked loose teas from around the world, emphasizing ethical and fair trade practices.
 You can take your tea to-go, or the location has a Blend-Your-Own-Tea Bar where you can try an old favorite, something new, or even make your own custom blend.